a-mccarthy/kubernetes-website/content/en/blog/_posts/2024-08-13-Kubernetes-v1-31-Release.md

 ### Restrictions on anonymous API access

 By enabling the feature gate `AnonymousAuthConfigurableEndpoints` users can now use the authentication configuration file to configure the endpoints that can be accessed by anonymous requests.
 This allows users to protect themselves against RBAC misconfigurations that can give anonymous users broad access to the cluster.

-This work was done as a part of [KEP #4633](https://github.com/kubernetes/enhancements/issues/4633) and lead by [SIG Auth](https://github.com/kubernetes/community/tree/master/sig-auth).
+This work was done as a part of [KEP #4633](https://github.com/kubernetes/enhancements/issues/4633) and by [SIG Auth](https://github.com/kubernetes/community/tree/master/sig-auth).

 ## Graduations, deprecations, and removals in 1.31